aleph-im/pyaleph/README.md

 ### Run test locally

-We do not recommed that you run tests directly on your machine because of the complexity of doing so but if you want to do it you need to:
+We do not recommend that you run tests directly on your machine because of the complexity of doing so but if you want to do it you need to:

 - install [hatch](https://github.com/pypa/hatch), you can use pipx for that (`pipx install hatch`) or install it in a virtualenv